kubescape/helm-charts/charts/kubescape-operator/README.md

   originalIP: 142.250.1.104
   dns: ""
 ```
-The `dns` field will be populated depending on the data retrieved from the node-agent.
-If the node-agent was able to resolve the IP to a DNS name, it will be populated here.
-Otherwise, it will be empty.
+The `dns` field will be populated depending on the data retrieved from the node-agent and stored in the `NetworkNeighbors`.

 You can generate as many `KnownServer` CRDs as you want.
 Kubescape will use all of them when generating the Network Policy.

 ### Network Neighbors
 The captured traffic is stored by the node-agent in a CRD called `NetworkNeighbors`.
 This CRD represents the ingress and egress traffic aggregated by the parent workload (for example, if we create a Deployment with 2 Pods, we will only see NetworkNeighbors for the Deployment and not for it Pods nor for it Replicas).
 This CRD is used by the storage to generate the NetworkPolicy on-the-fly upon a request from the user.

 Example of a `NetworkNeighbors` CRD:
 ```yaml
 apiVersion: spdx.softwarecomposition.kubescape.io/v1beta1